-is believed to date from the 16th century, and which is now all that remains.
+is of late perpendicular style and believed to date from the 16th century, and now sadly all that remains.

 A new modern church called St.

 Gabriel's was constructed in Rectory Road and opened in 1964.

 Around the mid 1900s the general condition

 of the church had shown signs of structural defects and although the church became a Ministry of